gsm-inspire/gsmaeb/README.md

 This theme is based on [Metropolis](https://github.com/matze/mtheme).
 If you've got more questions about implementation details, you could refer to the [manual][] of Metropolis.

+### Development Workflow

+1. Run `git clone https://github.com/yongzhengqi/gsmaeb.git` to clone GitHub repo to local machine.
+2. Make some modification on your local machine.
+3. Follow the _Installation_ section to generate `.sty` files and upload them to Overleaf to make sure changes you've made is valid.
+3. Run `git add *` to include all new file you've added locally.
+4. Run `git comment -m {$comment}` to make a summary what changes you've made.
+5. Run `git push -u origin main` to push local changes to GitHub.

 ## License

 The theme itself is licensed under